codingforeveryone/READMEs/git-flow.md

 ===================

 git-flow is both the name of a branching model for git(the git flow) and a software that uses that model.
+It will most likely make your life easier !

 ----------
 The Git Flow
 -------------

-The git flow is whole new workflow for git, based on branches, which can make your repos more organized, and making you work with git more efficiently.
+The git flow is a whole new workflow for git, based on branches, which can make your repos more organized, and making you work with git more efficiently.
 For example:

  - If you work on a feature with classic git workflow, you wouldn't want to work directly on your master branch or risk breaking